Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Fine-Grained Functional Search for Alternative Uses

 \subsection{Results}

 We recruited five engineering graduate students (three female, two male) to judge the retrieved product ideas.
-Each participant provided binary relevance ranking to the top 20 results from each of the four methods, shuffled randomly so that judges are blind to the condition.\footnote{Inter-rater agreement measured across all scenarios was at $50\%$ by both Fleiss kappa and Krippendorff's alpha tests.}
+Each participant provided binary relevance feedback \cite{schutze2008introduction} (yes/no) to the top 20 results from each of the four methods, shuffled randomly so that judges are blind to the condition.\footnote{Inter-rater agreement measured across all scenarios was at $50\%$ by both Fleiss kappa and Krippendorff's alpha tests.}

 See Figure \ref{fig:search_study} for results.
 We report Non Cummulative Discounted Gain (NDCG) and Mean Average Precision (MAP), two common metrics in information retrieval \cite{schutze2008introduction}.
 Our FineGrained-AVG wins for both metrics, followed by FineGrained-MAXMIN.
 The baselines perform much worse, with the aggregate-vectors approach in \cite{hope2017accelerating} outperforming standard embedding-based retrieval with GloVe.
 Importantly, our approach achieves high MAP (85\% - 87\%) in {\it absolute terms}, in addition to a large relative improvement over the baselines (MAP of 40\%-60\%).